 How Media Ownership Matters

 How Media Ownership Matters in the U.S.: Beyond the Concentration Debate.”
-Sociétés Contemporaines (in English), interview with Eric Darras, no. 113 (2019): 71-83.
+Rodney Benson interview with Eric Darras, Sociétés Contemporaines (in English), no. 113 (2019): 71-83.

 Shaping Immigration News … maintenant en français (L’immigration au prisme des médias)